RBrooksDK/MSE1_25/README.md

 ## <i class="fas fa-book-open" style="color:#6CA2C6"></i> Materials

 **Textbook:** The course is based on the book "Mathematics for Software Engineering" by Richard Brooks.
-The book is available as an e-book and can be found in the Resources tab above.
+The book is available as an e-book and can be found in the Resources tab.

 **Exercises:** Available for each session and can be found under "Sessions" above.